Alito disputes new ProPublica report that says justice failed to disclose trip with billionaire who later had business before Supreme Court - KTVZ

 In a highly unusual move, Alito preemptively disputed the nature of the report before it published Tuesday night, authoring an op-ed in The Wall Street Journal in which he acknowledged knowing billionaire Paul Singer but downplaying their relationship.

 The new report adds to the growing list of ethics questions surrounding the court, which have become a key focus of congressional Democrats.
-Earlier this year, reporting by ProPublica about a relationship between Justice Clarence Thomas and a frequent Republican donor led to calls for greater transparency about the financial disclosure process for the Supreme Court.
+Senate Judiciary Chairman Dick Durbin, an Illinois Democrat, on Wednesday morning said his committee will mark up a bill on Supreme Court ethics after lawmakers return from their July 4 recess.

 “In 2014, the court agreed to resolve a key issue in a decade-long battle between Singer’s hedge fund and the nation of Argentina.
 Alito did not recuse himself from the case and voted with the 7-1 majority in Singer’s favor.
 The hedge fund was ultimately paid $2.4 billion,” according to ProPublica.